 So, it’s fair to say the priority for many is to hold firm against the headwinds.
 That’s reflected by a drastic decline in the proportion expecting an increase in pay in the next 12 months.
 While this was driven by more anticipating no change in their own salary prospects, the confidence in future earnings growth that characterised much of the past few years has undoubtedly been dented.

-Indeed, there’s no question that many in the profession are fearful of COVID-19’s long-term impact.
-Only 15 per cent of those surveyed count themselves as optimistic for the UK economy in the next 12 months, with almost two-thirds (64 per cent) highlighting COVID-19 as a serious challenge – and for just over one-fifth (22 per cent) it is the most significant challenge.
+Indeed, there’s no question that many in the profession are fearful of the pandemic's long-term impact.
+Only 15 per cent of those surveyed count themselves as optimistic for the UK economy in the next 12 months, with almost two-thirds (64 per cent) highlighting coronavirus as a serious challenge – and for just over one-fifth (22 per cent) it is the most significant challenge.
 And that concern is higher among younger respondents than older: 72 per cent of those aged 18 to 24 see it as a significant challenge, compared to 55 per cent of those aged 55 to 64.

 It must be taken as a tribute to the generally rewarding career that project management offers that overall levels of job satisfaction have remained remarkably resilient in the face of all this.
 Whether it’s a case of many respondents feeling grateful to remain actively engaged in the profession over the past 12 months or not, when 83 per cent of respondents say they are either satisfied or very satisfied in their job, then clearly there are some encouraging fundamentals at play.